-In the fall of 2019, Silver dealt with the stirring tweet by Houston Rockets general manager Daryl Morey supporting Hong Kong protests.
+In the fall of 2019, Silver dealt with the stirring tweet by then-Houston Rockets and current Philadelphia 76ers general manager Daryl Morey supporting Hong Kong protests.
 While China responded negatively to the tweet, Silver showed support of Morey’s right to express himself and freedom of speech.

 Silver’s work has gained recognition.
 Sports Illustrated named him Executive of the Year in 2014.
 The Sports Business Journal named Silver Sports Executive of the Decade in 2019.
 Silver has also earned recognition on TIME‘s 100 Most Influential People list and as one of Fortune‘s 50 Greatest Leaders.

 Adam Silver Net Worth